sthysel/arch-install/README.md

 This recipe describes how to install Arch onto a Dell XPS 13 9350 machine.
 It destroys all previous installed OS's and boots Linux only, as it should be.

 First get a iso that you can use to burn to a USB stick and boot the XPS.
-The
+The arch wiki's install section will have a link.

 ## Write iso to USB flash drive: